Struggling with female poses? Memorize these tips to help your clients feel more confident!

 In the two photographs above, notice how bending that elbow creates a major difference in how flattering the pose is to the subject.
 And again, notice the weight is in the back leg and her neck, hope, elbow, wrist, knee, and waist all have slight bends to them.

-You can combine these tips into multiple female poses that flatter every body type.
-They can be used in engagement and wedding sessions, in maternity sessions, in headshot sessions, and in family shoots to adjust your current posing flow in a way that flatters your clients and helps them leave feeling empowered and in love with how they look.
+Make sure to combine these tips into multiple female poses that flatter every body type.
+Thees poses can also be used in engagement and wedding sessions, in maternity sessions, in female headshot sessions, and in family photo shoot to adjust your current female posing flow in a way that flatters your clients and helps them leave feeling empowered and in love with how they look.